 Protecting Your Family And Medical Leave Time

-For more information about your rights under the FMLA and CFRA, please contact us at Law Offices of Gary R. Carlin, APC.
+For more information about your rights under the FMLA and CFRA, please contact us at Law Offices of Gary R. Carlin.
 We offer complimentary initial consultations and serve people in the Los Angeles area and Southern California from our office in Long Beach.

 We offer free initial case evaluations.
 Call us at 562-606-0382 to schedule your consultation.

 The Family And Medical Leave Act

 The Family and Medical Leave Act (FMLA) is a federal law administered by the U.S. Department of Labor.
 The act allows a permanent full-time employee who has been employed for at least 12 months to take up to 12 weeks of unpaid or paid medical leave.
 The employee’s job is protected during his or her absence, and the employee cannot be discriminated against or wrongfully terminated for taking medical leave.
 The employee can also take family and medical leave for an immediate family member such as a spouse, child or parent.

 The California Family Rights Act

 The California Family Rights Act (CFRA) is a state law that was enacted to coincide with the FMLA.
 The CFRA is administered by the Department of Fair Employment and Housing (DFEH).
 We can discuss the specifics of your case and how either the FMLA or CFRA applies.

 Call 562-606-0382 or toll free at 866-915-3589 to contact our FMLA lawyers serving Long Beach and Los Angeles.
 Your initial consultation is free.
 If we take your case, it will be on a contingency fee basis, meaning you will pay no fees unless you get a recovery.